How long would you last if your water supply was cut off?

 One Waterbrick holds 3.5 gallons of water.

-When filled, one Waterbrick will weigh 29 lbs.
+When filled, a Waterbrick will weigh 29 lbs.

 Waterbrick is smaller than other water storage containers. (normal containers usually hold 5.5 gallons and weigh 41 lbs. filled)

-The smaller size makes it easy to carry and move around.
+The smaller size makes Waterbricks easy to carry and move around.

-The difference between carrying Waterbrick and another container is 12 lbs.
-(29 lbs. vs. 41 lbs.), which will add up fast over long distances.
+The difference between carrying a Waterbrick and another container is 12 lbs.
+(29 lbs. vs. 41 lbs.)

 But… you’ll also be storing less water per container.

-Personally, I prefer the versatility over size (like an insurance in case I need to move my water supply fast – Waterbrick lets me do it).
+Personally, I prefer the versatility over size (in case I need to move my water supply fast – Waterbrick lets me do it).

-Important: You can also use it to store 27 pounds of dry food or 120 pounds of ammunition.
-You can brew beer or wine in it (if that’s your thing) or use it to store ice.
+You can also use it to brew beer and wine (if that’s your thing) or use it to store ice.

-By now you’re probably wondering – how can a plastic container hold 120 pound of ammo and not break?
+By now you’re probably wondering – how can a plastic container hold 120 pounds of ammo and not break?
+Where’s the catch?